 Make two decisions before going to a job interview.
 Decide what pay you want to ask for initially, if requested, and figure out where your limit is.
 That is, the lowest number you'll accept.
 These decisions are important for productive negotiations, so you don't agree to something you'll regret afterwards.
 It may take a long time before you have your first opportunity to renegotiate your pay at your job, so your starting pay should be something you can live with until that point.

 4. Employment at a public-sector workplace

 If you take a job in the public sector, your employment will be subject to a collective labour agreement, and your pay will comprise a base figure with various additions: fixed additions, individual additions, qualification additions, and functional additions.
 These additions are negotiated on a per-workplace basis when you are hired, and once a year after that.

 Your union representative or DM will negotiate your pay.
 So you're not alone.
 Contact your union representative or DM immediately when you have been offered a job, so you can find out what your target pay should be.

 If asked about expected pay, it's good to have taken a look at DM's public pay statistics (in Danish) or have called DM in advance, so you can have an expectation and answer questions about it from your potential employer.

 5. Your pay is more than just kroner and ører

 Your employment contract generally includes rights that have some kind of monetary value.
 For example, you may have paid lunch breaks, paid parental leave, or a pension scheme your employer pays into.
 You should also take these things into account when negotiating your pay.

-You can also contact DM for guidance about your pay and what you should require in an employment contract.
+You can also contact DM (in Danish) for guidance about your pay and what you should require in an employment contract.